bonitasoft/bonita-doc/md/deploy-bundle.md

 ### Add Jdbc driver
 You need to add your jdbc driver in TOMCAT_HOME/lib.
 MySQL and PostgreSQL drivers can be found in deploy bundle under DEPLOY_ZIP_HOME/setup/lib directory.
-For other RDMS, use the driver provided by your RDBMS vendor
+For other RDBMS, use the driver provided by your RDBMS vendor

 <a id="wildfly-installation" />